JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 Once the final reservoir is produced, we can use its chosen light sample to shade the pixel, producing the final direct lighting.

-I did try out shading the pixel using all 3 samples (initial, temporal, and spatial), weighed by their resampling probabilities as [Rearchitecting Spatiotemporal Resampling for Production](https://cwyman.org/papers/hpg21_rearchitectingReSTIR.pdf) suggests, but had noisier results compared to shading using the final reservoir only.
+I did try out shading the pixel using all 3 samples (initial, temporal, and spatial), weighted by their resampling probabilities as [Rearchitecting Spatiotemporal Resampling for Production](https://cwyman.org/papers/hpg21_rearchitectingReSTIR.pdf) suggests, but had noisier results compared to shading using the final reservoir only.
 I'm not sure if I messed up the implementation or what.

 Overall the DI pass uses two raytraces per pixel (1 initial, 1 spatial).